unstoppablecarl/js-roguelike-skeleton/manual-src/src/index/entity/basic-movement.md

  - ../../js/make-basic-game.js
  - js/basic-movement.js

 example_content: Move the player around and watch how the zombie behaves.
-Move with the W, A, S, D instead of arrow keys to avoid scrolling the window.
-Use SPACE to skip the players turn.
 Just for fun a light that follows the zombie has been added.
+example_controls:
+ -
+    action: Move
+    keys: ARROW_KEYS, W, A, S, D
+ -
+    action: Skip Turn
+    keys: SPACE
 ---

 <div id="example-container" class="game-container"></div>